 A Sample Species Page

-Here’s a sample of just one species page featured in the book regional Endemic Birds of Costa Rica and Central America.
+Here’s a sample of just one species page featured in the upcoming book Regional Endemic Birds of Costa Rica and Central America (working title).
 This of course includes the painting, descriptions, calls and maps both elevation and distribution.
 Where necessary there will be botany drawings included.

 Keeping the content relatable is important, quick access to the level of information you want at that moment in the field is the hallmark of a good field guide.

 Weight: 33 g (1.6 oz)

 The elegant, unique colour combination and exquisite metallic song are characteristics of this solitaire.

 Upperparts mostly slaty-grey, may appear bluish depending on the light.
 Black face, forehead and chin.
 Short orange bill, dark brown iris.
 Wings and tail dusky-black, with slaty-grey edgings, particularly conspicuous on flight feathers and coverts.
 Pale buffy-grey base of flight feathers seen only in flight.
 Underparts slightly lighter than upperparts.
 Bright orange legs, shorter than most thrushes.

 Upperparts range from sooty-grey to olivescent-grey, densely spotted with buffy specks fringed with sooty-grey.
 Wing coverts conspicuously tipped with a rich buff.
 Pale grey underparts, heavily and obscurely spotted with buff.
 Whiter towards belly with sooty and buff mottling.
 Culmen dark grey, rest of beak and legs pale orange.